tleonardi/nanocompore/docs/sampcomp_usage.md

     ```

 !!! info "Command line option (CLI only)"
-	This option requires to provide 1 list of files per condition using `--file_list1` and `--file_list2` arguments as well as the labels for condition each conditions using `--label1` and `--label2`.
+	This option requires to provide 1 comma separated list of files per condition using `--file_list1` and `--file_list2` arguments as well as the labels for condition each conditions using `--label1` and `--label2`.

 !!! info "Python dictionary (API only)"
     This option allows to pass a multi-level python dictionary containing the sample condition labels and paths to data files.
 The dictionary should be formatted as follow:

     ```python
     eventalign_fn_dict = {
         "WT":  {"rep1":"path/to/sample1/rep1/data", "rep2":"path/to/sample1/rep2/data"},
         "KO": {"rep1":"path/to/sample2/rep1/data", "rep2":"path/to/sample2/rep2/data"}
         }
     ```